RaviTambade/weekendjune25/notes/week2/firstsession.md

-#  esterday’s Session — A Mentor’s Perspective*
+# Yesterday’s Session — A Mentor’s Perspective*

 "Team, yesterday we took a big step together.
 We didn’t just learn commands — we started building a foundation for how professional developers work with .NET.